borismassesa/double_pendulum-simulation/README.md

 1. Open pendulum_system.gd
    - Navigate to scripts/pendulum_system.gd in the Godot Editor.
 2. Modify Exported Variables
-   - Adjust the variables under the “Pendulum Properties” and “Initial Conditions” export groups.
+   - Adjust the variables under the "Pendulum Properties" and "Initial Conditions" export groups.
 3. Save and Run
    - Save your changes and run the project to see the effects.